Delmer J. Yoakum: Professional life

-Yoakum's occupation was that of a Painter - Designer - Motion Picture Artist in Hollywood, California from 1952-1972.
+Yoakum's occupation was that of a Painter - Designer - Motion Picture Artist in Hollywood, California from 1952 to 1972.
 Over 21 years, he worked for Paramount, 20th Century Fox, and MGM; and did special assignments for Walt Disney Studios.
 During this time he also did his own fine art painting in his own studio.
 Among his many accomplishments during his long career, he painted the Grand Canyon and Primeval World Diorama scenery (viewable from the train of Disneyland Railroad), portions of Pirates of the Caribbean, It's a Small World and the Haunted Mansion at Disneyland in California.

 He also painted scenery for movies such as The Shoes of the Fisherman for which he recreated the panel about the life of Moses, and parts of the Last Judgment by Michelangelo, for the interior of the Sistine Chapel (MGM Studios).
 He created the city of Jerusalem for The Robe (which won the 1953 Academy Award for Best Art Direction–Set Decoration, Color), after which he created a fantastic 600 foot cyclorama that backed the safari camp set of The Snows of Kilimanjaro.
 Other films he created dioramic scenes for included Billy Wilder's Some Like It Hot (nominated for the 1959 Best Art Direction-Set Decoration, Black-and-White Oscar), The King and I, Niagara, Alfred Hitchcock's North by Northwest (the Mount Rushmore scene) and many others.
 During his term at 20th Century Fox, he also worked on many of the Marilyn Monroe pictures, and even one of the Elvis Presley movies.

 Yoakum's work has been exhibited in over 50 galleries, associations, museums, festivals, schools, colleges, fairs and art shows.
 He also contributed paintings to a number of invitational group shows including two in Mexico.
 He received over 30 awards and his paintings also received national recognition in art publications, including a number of art books and several art magazines over the years.